-450:1-9-5.1 Core organizational standards for facilities and programs
+450:1-9-5.4.
+Core organizational standards for facilities and programs the duly constituted authority and governance structure for assuring legal responsibility and for requiring accountability for performance and operation of the facility (including all components and satellites).
+The documents of authority shall indicate:

 (a) Governing Authority.
-All facilities and programs shall have documents of authority, which shall be available to the public and ODMHSAS upon request.
-Documents of authority shall identify the duly constituted authority and governance structure for assuring legal responsibility and for requiring accountability for performance and operation of the facility (including all components and satellites).
-The documents of authority shall indicate:
+With the exception of facilities certified under Chapter 16 of this Title, all facilities and programs shall have documents of authority, which shall be available to the public and ODMHSAS upon request.
+Documents of authority shall identify

-(1) Eligibility criteria for governing body membership;

-(2) The number and types of membership;

-(3) The method of selecting members;

-(4) The number of members necessary for a quorum;

-(5) Attendance requirements for governing body membership;

-(6) The duration of appointment or election for governing body members and officers; and

-(7) The powers and duties of the governing body and its officers and committees or the authority and responsibilities of any person legally designated to function as the governing body.

-(b) Organizational Description.
+- (1) Eligibility criteria for governing body membership; - (2) The number and types of membership; - (3) The method of selecting members; - (4) The number of members necessary for a quorum; - (5) Attendance requirements for governing body membership; - (6) The duration of appointment or election for governing body members and officers; and - (7) The powers and duties of the governing body and its officers and committees or the authority and responsibilities of any person legally designated to function as the governing body. - (b) Organizational Description.
 All facilities and programs shall have a written organizational description which is reviewed and approved annually by its governing authority.
 The facility or program shall make the organizational description available to staff and, upon request, to the public.
-The organizational description shall minimally include descriptions of:

-(1) Population(s) to be served;

-(2) The overall program mission statement; and,

-(3) The annual goals and objectives for the program, including the goal of continued progress in providing evidence-based practices.
+The organizational description shall minimally include descriptions of: - (1) Population(s) to be served; - (2) The overall program mission statement; - (3) The annual goals and objectives for the program, including the goal of continued progress in providing evidence-based practices; and - (4) The specific geographic area in which services are provided for programs certified under Chapter 55 of this Title.